-2. They have been accorded explicit constitutional protection: While section 15 protects minority groups from governmental discriminatory action, fundamental rights that might be threatened are not articulated in this provision - indeed, the test for determining whether section 15 has been respected speaks of the protection of 'interests' and as much as it does rights11.
-Furthermore, only in relation to Francophone rights do we find in the law explicit and detailed recognition of minority group rights (besides that explicit recognition we only find section 27 of the Constitution Act, 1982 speaking vaguely of the promotion of 'multiculturalism', and jurisprudence speaking only of a constitutional convention or principle concerning the protection of minority rights12).

-3. This constitutional protection precludes the extinguishment of Aboriginal (and treaty) rights by the government - at most the legislative branch can justifiably infringe these rights (through a test introduced in R. v.
-Sparrow13, modified in R. v.
-Gladstone14, and applied to treaty rights in R. v.
-Badger15 and R. v.
-Marshall16).
+They have been accorded explicit constitutional protection: While section 15 protects minority groups from governmental discriminatory action, fundamental rights that might be threatened are not articulated in this provision - indeed, the test for determining whether section 15 has been respected speaks of the protection of 'interests' and as much as it does rights13.
+Furthermore, only in relation to Francophone rights do we find in the law explicit and detailed recognition of minority group rights (besides that explicit recognition, the only other implicit mention of such rights in the Constitution Act, 1982, is found in section 27, which speaks vaguely of the promotion of 'multiculturalism'14, while jurisprudence only speaks of a constitutional convention or principle concerning the protection of minority rights15).
+This constitutional protection precludes the extinguishment of Aboriginal (and treaty) rights by the government - at most the legislative branch can justifiably infringe these rights (through a test introduced in R. v.
+Sparrow16, modified in R. v.